estum/covercache/README.md

 Note, that Relation objects couldn't be cached, so wrapped method or block should return an array or single instance of your model.

-To wrap instance methods you should use a name of already defined method:
+To wrap instance methods you should use a name of already defined method or set block with the first argument as record:

     class Post < ActiveRecord::Base
 	  def all_comments